 PPX Mining Corp. acquired and started work at Igor in June 2005.
 Over the next three years, the company mapped and took approximately 3100 rock and 250 soil samples.
 Based on this data, three separate drill campaigns were undertaken, largely focused on the Domo and Tesoros areas, but with some exploratory drilling elsewhere.
 A NI 43-101 compliant resource for the Domo and Tesoros was prepared in early 2008; however this Technical Report is out of date and is not relied upon or referenced by the company.

-In 2010 Sienna resumed work with a drill campaign of 2,500 metres at Callanquitas.
-The goal of this program was to further delineate near-surface oxide gold and silver mineralization, first identified in 2008, and test the porphyry hypothesis.
+In 2010 PPX resumed work with a drill campaign of 2,500 metres at Callanquitas.
+The goal of this program was to further delineate near-surface oxide gold and silver mineralization, first identified in 2008.
 The original five drill hole campaign was completed in early March 2011, but encouraging results and reinterpretation of the geological model led to three more holes.
 The extended campaign finished in early May 2011 with a total of 4,235 metres of diamond drilling.
 The Callanquitas drill campaign was highly successful.
 It defined a main structure approximately 5-20 metres wide, 900 metres long, extending from surface to a depth of 300-400 metres.
 The intersections include some high grade gold and silver, with multi-kilogram silver grades.
 The mineralization was open to the north, south and at depth.
 This structure is one of several north-south trending mineralized structures at Callanquitas.

 Following the success of the 2010-2011 drilling campaign, PPX Mining Corp. initiated detailed mapping and sampling of the Callanquitas Structure.
 Drilling during 2012 was focused on higher grade zones, particularly in the central sector of the Callanquitas Structure, with the goal of extending the mineralization at depth.
-This work culminated in a NI 43-101compliant resource estimate and Technical Report for the Callanquitas Structure in December, 2012 (Please see : “Technical Report on the Callanquitas Structure, Igor Mine Project, Northern Peru, South America, NI 43-101 Technical Report” dated 14 December, 2012, as amended September 27, 2013.
+This work culminated in a NI 43-101 compliant resource estimate and Technical Report for the Callanquitas Structure in December, 2012 (Please see : “Technical Report on the Callanquitas Structure, Igor Mine Project, Northern Peru, South America, NI 43-101 Technical Report” dated 14 December, 2012, as amended September 27, 2013.
 The technical report has been filed on SEDAR and is available on the Company’s web site.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
-There is no certainty that all or any part of the mineral resource will be converted into mineral reserves).
+There is no certainty that all or any part of the mineral resource will be converted into mineral reserves.